 Registration is made easy using the Build My Pre-Registration tool in myInfo.
 It is like a shopping cart where you can view the courses and start building your own timetable for the academic year.

 At university, you will build your own timetable based on the requirements for your program.
-We encourage you to make use of the Registrtaion Guide when planning your timetable and ultimately registering for your courses.
+We encourage you to make use of the Registration Guide when planning your timetable and ultimately registering for your courses.
 To help you further, please watch the helpful videos below on choosing your courses and registering for classes!

 |Which courses should I sign up for?|